Role of the GSDC

 - Knowledge and innovation.

-The GSDC employs 13 staff who address its strategic directions through a variety of project work.
+The staff based at the GSDC address its strategic directions through a variety of project work.
 Our motivated and skilled staff:

 - Support and develop industry and community projects